mongodb/mongo-meta-driver/features/topology/README.rst

       2. stop primary
       3. query with primary preferred - should success without an error/exception

-   2. also with mongos failover(?) connection test
+   2. also with mongos fail-over connection test
    3. standalone connection test

       1. query succeeds